About Maritime Institute Boot Camp

 Courses: 135 Hours

-- 40 Hours: Coast Guard Approved Basic Safety Training (Includes First Aid, CPR Basic Safety and shipboard Firefighting)
+- 40 Hours: Coast Guard Approved Basic Training (includes 1st Aid/ CPR, Personal Survival Techniques, Basic Shipboard Fire-Fighting, and Personal Safety and Social Responsibilities)

 - 32 Hours: Deckhand Familiarization and Deck Seamanship